comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 <!-- Object       -->
 In this article,
-we analyze the structural properties of the Solid decentralization ecosystem that are relevant for query execution, and provide the _SolidBench_ benchmark to simulate Solid environments representatively.
-We introduce novel LTQP algorithms leveraging these structural properties, and evaluate their effectiveness.
+we analyze the structural properties of the Solid decentralization ecosystem that are relevant for query execution, and we introduce novel LTQP algorithms leveraging these structural properties, and evaluate their effectiveness.
 <!-- Findings     -->
 Our experiments indicate that these new algorithms obtain accurate results in the order of seconds for non-complex queries,